tomasanchez/jpa-template/README.md

       - filter
       - services

 **app**: here it is recommended to initialize the server.
-Note: this is already provided in the `Router` class.
+Note: this is already provided in the `Application` class.

 **config**: use this package to develop your own `@Configuration` classes a security configuration is already provided.